boldbi/boldbi-kubernetes/docs/FAQ/how-deploy-bold-bi-in-eks-using-network-load-balancer-with-ssl-certificate-from-acm.md

-# How to deploy Bold BI in EKS using Nginx Network Load Balancer (NLB) with SSL certificate from AWS Certificate Manager (ACM).
+# How to deploy Bold BI in EKS Using Network Load Balancer (NLB) with SSL certificate from AWS Certificate Manager (ACM).

 The below section explains how to deploy Bold BI in EKS using Nginx Network Load Balancer (NLB) with SSL certificate from AWS Certificate Manager (ACM).